IS200EHFCH2ACB - Exciter Fan Control Board

 Features

-• Board Integration: The board is designed to be mounted directly onto the Gate Pulse Amplifier (EHPA) board.
+• The board is designed to be mounted directly onto the Gate Pulse Amplifier (EHPA) board.
 It complements the functionality of the EHPA board by providing control and monitoring capabilities specifically related to cooling fans.

 • The board is typically utilized in EX2100 100 mm Thyristor Control applications.
 In such applications, a board is positioned near the top front of each power converter, with the board serving as an optional extension to this setup.